ElsewhereGames/elsewheregames.github.io/_posts/2014-09-15-wpf-mnemonics.md

 {% endhighlight %}

 ### It's No Longer Turtles All the Way Down
 Kind of a neat feature, but it became a problem in the code-base I am working in; There is a section of the view code which searches up the view hierarchy to find out if a an element is part of a list or not.
 This (legacy) code looks at the ```OriginalSource``` property of the mouse event and calls ```VisualTree.GetParent``` until it either finds a row view (indicating the item is in that list) or null.
-If you check the documentation for [GetParent](http://msdn.microsoft.com/en-us/library/system.windows.media.visualtreehelper.getparent.aspx), you will see that the remarks say that the dependency object you provide `can represent either a Visual or Visual3D object.` The thing is, unless it is either of those types, this operation will throw an [InvalidOperationException](http://msdn.microsoft.com/en-us/library/system.invalidoperationexception.aspx)!
+If you check the documentation for [GetParent](http://msdn.microsoft.com/en-us/library/system.windows.media.visualtreehelper.getparent.aspx), you will see that the remarks say that the dependency object you provide

+> ... can represent either a Visual or Visual3D object.

+The thing is, unless it is either of those types, this operation will throw an [InvalidOperationException](http://msdn.microsoft.com/en-us/library/system.invalidoperationexception.aspx)!

 When a label does *not* have mnemonic content, the ```OriginalSource``` property will be a [TextBlock](http://msdn.microsoft.com/en-us/library/system.windows.controls.textblock.aspx), a [Visual](http://msdn.microsoft.com/en-us/library/system.windows.media.visual.aspx) type.
 However, in the case of a mnemonic label, ```OriginalSource``` will be a [Run](http://msdn.microsoft.com/en-us/library/system.windows.documents.run.aspx), a non-visual type, and will therefore cause the exception to occur.